marijnh/Eloquent-JavaScript/01_values.md

 {{index "type coercion", [number, "conversion to"]}}

-When something that doesn't map to a number in an obvious way (such as `"five"` or `undefined`) is converted to a number, the value `NaN` is produced.
+When something that doesn't map to a number in an obvious way (such as `"five"` or `undefined`) is converted to a number, you get the value `NaN`.
 Further arithmetic operations on `NaN` keep producing `NaN`, so if you find yourself getting one of those in an unexpected place, look for accidental type conversions.

 {{index null, undefined, [comparison, "of undefined values"], "== operator"}}